MehaletKB/08-PortfolioUpdate/README.md

 # 08-Portfolio Update

-For this assignment all we had to do is update our portfolios.
+This assignment is a portfolio update.

-I linked my assignments so far and changed the layout a bit.
+All passed assignments have been added and style has been changed.
 Very grateful for this respite.

 ![portfolio](./assets/portfolio-update.gif)